🛰️Platform architecture

 The front-end codebase includes modules for rendering articles, charts and dashboards.

 Custom chart component to visualize datasets from the dataset catalog.
-See the c resource description for further details.
+See the chart resource description for further details.

 Renders markdown with the possibility to include custom <Chart /> elements: